London to New York · the crossing

 - What's the arrival trap on the London to New York flight?

 - Your body wants to sleep at 7pm New York time.
 Resist.
-If you sleep that early, you wake at 4am the next morning and start day two wrecked.
+If you sleep that early, you wake at 4am the next morning and start day two rough.
 Push to 10pm local.
 Then sleep through the night.

 - Let yourself stay up later the night before.
 Sleep in if you can the morning of.
 Take a brief snooze early on the plane, then stay awake.
 Push through the long arrival evening to a normal New York bedtime.
 Don't nap on arrival day.